mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/configuring-edge-lb/index.md

 model: ../data.yml
 ---

-If you are expecting high traffic on the Prometheus or Grafana interfaces it's recommended to expose {{ model.techName }} over edge-lb.
+If you are expecting high traffic on the Prometheus or Grafana interfaces it is recommended to expose {{ model.techName }} over edge-lb.
 Without it, AdminRouter can limit the capabilities of Grafana.

 Exposing Grafana over Edge-LB is a twofold process: